Stasky745/recipeScraper/README.md

-# Recipe Scrapper
+# Recipe Scraper

-This is a recipe scrapper written in Go that uses [goquery](https://github.com/PuerkitoBio/goquery) to scrap different websites and return the information written in it.
+This is a recipe scraper written in Go that uses [goquery](https://github.com/PuerkitoBio/goquery) to scrap different websites and return the information written in it.

 ## Sites
 The sites currently working are: